Abdelaziz Bouteflika, Algeria’s former surveillance-state strongman, dies at 84

-Mr. Bouteflika was rarely seen all but disappeared from public sight after being hospitalized for a stroke in 2013.
-He won a fourth term in office the next year, thanks to much-criticized changes in the constitution, but resigned in 2019 following mass public protests, bringing an end to his two-decade rule.
+Mr. Bouteflika was rarely seen after being hospitalized for a stroke in 2013.
+He won a fourth term in office the next year thanks to much-criticized changes in the constitution, but resigned in 2019 following pressure from the army and mass public protests that brought an end to his two-decade rule.

 Once considered a dapper and Western-leaning international diplomat, Mr. Bouteflika came to reflect what Western foreign-policy analysts often call the “opaqueness” of Algeria, a U.S. ally with significant oil and anti-terrorism capabilities, as well as a secretive government and anti-democratic tendencies.